wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 ### Test cases for letters

 Good.
-We can now write some test cases and execute them to check if our refactored implementation can handle this new situation:
+We can now write some test cases and run them to check if our refactored implementation can handle this new situation:

 ```js
 const hello = ["h", "e", "l", "l", "o"];